Overhead line closure with mutual induction

 plot(p1, p2, layout=(2,1), legend = true, linecolor = [:orange :green :red], size = (700,440))

-Plots of tripled zero sequence currents at measurement points 1 and 2 (beginning of overhead line on the A side of the substation):
+Graphs of tripled currents of the zero sequence at measurement points 1 and 2 (the beginning of the overhead line from the side of the substation):

 p1 = plot(sim_time, [i_1mut[:,4] i_1[:,4]], label = [L"3I_0(система\,1)" L"3I_0(система\,2)"],